A brief history of MUHAS

 On the other hands, in making sure the human resources for health challenge is tackled MUHAS collaborates with other friendly institutions/organizations from around the world for support to enable the University to train enough health care work force.
 In this photo the US Secretary of Health and Human Services Madam Kathleen Sebelius is receiving a MUHAS scarf as a present when she visited the University.

-The University therefore strives to maintain and strengthen these links and makes concerted effort to promote international, regional and local links.
-See the current MUHAS research links and collaborations.
+The University, therefore strives to maintain and strengthen these links and makes concerted effort to promote international, regional and local links.
+See the current MUHAS research links and other non research collaborations.

 Academic and Support Units

 |1.||Vice Chancellor||Prof. Ephata Kaaya|